scroll-tech/scroll/contracts/src/lido/README.md

 This contract is central in the L2-to-L1 communication process since all messages from L2 that verified by the zkevm proof are executed on behalf of this contract.

-In case of a vulnerability in the `L1ScrollMessenger`, which allows the attacker to send arbitrary messages bypassing the the zkevm proof, an attacker can immediately drain tokens from the L1 bridge.
+In case of a vulnerability in the `L1ScrollMessenger`, which allows the attacker to send arbitrary messages bypassing the zkevm proof, an attacker can immediately drain tokens from the L1 bridge.

 Additional risk creates the upgradeability of the `L1ScrollMessenger`.
 Exist a risk of an attack with the replacement of the implementation with some malicious functionality.
 Such an attack might be reduced to the above vulnerability and steal all locked tokens on the L1 bridge.